ashsajal1/hsc-quiz-web-app/README.md

 ---

-Thank you for using the React TSX Tailwind Template!
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy coding! 🚀
+Built with ❤️ for students preparing for their HSC examinations.
+If you have any questions or need assistance, please don't hesitate to open an issue.
+Happy studying! 📚✨